-Farah Alibay grew up in a small town where working at NASA was "unheard of," but she's doing exactly that now as a systems engineer working on everything from mission concepts to the InSight Mars lander.
-Read on to discover how she went from student in England to NASA intern to her dream job at NASA's Jet Propulsion Laboratory.
+Farah Alibay grew up in a small town where working at NASA was "unheard of," but she's doing exactly that now as a systems engineer working on everything from mission concepts to the InSight, Perseverance, and Ingenuity missions.
+Read on to discover how she went from being a student in England to a NASA intern to her dream job at NASA's Jet Propulsion Laboratory (JPL).

 Where are you from?

-I was born in Montreal, Canada, although I went to high school in Manchester, England and went to university in Cambridge, England.
+I was born in Montreal, Canada, and grew up in a small town called Joliette.
+I then went to high school in Manchester, England, and went to university in Cambridge, England.

 What first sparked your love of space?

 My earliest memory of falling in love with space is watching "Apollo 13" when I was 8 years old.
 What fascinated me was not only the vast expanse and dangers of space but that the teams of engineers rallied together to solve what seemed to be insurmountable problems.
 I remember watching them succeed and knowing that this was the kind of career I would like to pursue – one where I would be able to use creativity, knowledge, and teamwork to advance space exploration.
 As a systems engineer today, solving seemingly unsolvable problems are part of my daily life and something that I get a lot of pleasure doing!

 How did you end up working in the space program?